 In a traditional personal injury case, most people seek to recover compensation for pain and suffering, along with other expenses associated with the accident.
 In a workers’ compensation case, however, you cannot seek compensation for pain and suffering or other non-economic damages.
 You can, however, request that your employer and/or its insurance company:

 People often assume that they will receive workers’ compensation automatically when they suffer an injury while at work.
 In some cases, the insurance company may automatically issue those much-needed payments.
 In other cases, however, you may struggle to get the help and compensation that you need.
 For example, the insurance company may:

 When it comes to workers’ compensation claims, you may need help understanding your rights to avoid missing out on important compensation for your injuries.
 It’s important to remember the following:

 Did you suffer injuries in an accident at work?
 There are immediate timelines which must be adhered to, if you miss them you may miss out on the opportunity to file a claim!
 Do not wait!
-If you have been injured while on the job do not hesitate to contact the experienced legal team at Benson & Bingham for a free personal case evaluation to better understand your injuries and your specific concerns.
-Often, we accept our clients on a contingent fee basis.
+If you have been injured while on the job do not hesitate to contact the experienced legal team at Benson & Bingham Accident Injury Lawyers, LLC for a free personal case evaluation to better understand your injuries and your specific concerns.
+Often, we accept our clients on a contingency fee basis.
 Ready to get started?
 We have convenient locations throughout the State, and can assist in your matter with a simple phone call or email.
 At Benson & Bingham, we protect injured Nevadans.
-Contact Benson & Bingham online or by calling (702) 382-9797.
+Contact Benson & Bingham Accident Injury Lawyers, LLC online or by calling (702) 382-9797.